-The generator is the powerhouse of your car.
-When the engine is running, it provides all electrical units with current and charges the battery
+The generator is the power plant of your car.
+When the engine is running, it supplies all electrical units with current and charges the battery

-In the car, depending on the engine model and equipment, an alternator works.
+In a car, depending on the engine model and equipment, an alternating current generator operates.

-Accessories determine whether the alternator is driven by a V-belt or V-belt.
+Additional units determine whether the generator is driven by a V-belt or a V-ribbed belt.

-Since the battery must be charged with DC current, the semiconductor diodes take care of rectifying the AC current.
+Since the battery must be charged with direct current, semiconductor diodes take care of rectifying the alternating current.

 These diodes are very sensitive to high voltage.
 The faster the generator rotor rotates, the higher the voltage rises.

-Let's consider the defects that may occur during the operation of the generator:
+Let's look at the defects that may occur during operation of the generator:

 When the engine is running at medium speed, the voltage indicator shows below 12 V: